SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

 	[Please] Give me *announcement* [please]

+As an alternative, you can disable unwanted talking completely by saying:

+	Be quiet please

+To reactivate the Assistant use:

+	I can listen now

 ## Simulator Integration

 As mentioned, each simulator is different.
 The Spotter will make as much out of the data supplied by the simulation as possible, as long as a specific information is available, even if it is somewhat restricted.
 The following table shows you which capability of the Spotter is available in the different simulators.